George Stubbs: Biography

 Even before his book was published, Stubbs's drawings were seen by leading aristocratic patrons, who recognised that his work was more accurate than that of earlier horse painters such as James Seymour, Peter Tillemans and John Wootton.
 In 1759 Charles Lennox, 3rd Duke of Richmond commissioned three large pictures from him, and his career was soon secure.
 By 1763 he had produced works for several more dukes and other lords and was able to buy a house in Marylebone, a fashionable part of London, where he lived for the rest of his life.

 A famous work, Whistlejacket, a painting of the thoroughbred race horse rising on his hind legs, commissioned by Charles Watson-Wentworth, 2nd Marquess of Rockingham, is now in the National Gallery in London.
 This and two other paintings carried out for Rockingham break with convention in having plain backgrounds.
 Throughout the 1760s he produced a wide range of individual and group portraits of horses, sometimes accompanied by hounds.
 He often painted horses with their grooms, whom he always painted as individuals.
 Meanwhile, he also continued to accept commissions for portraits of people, including some group portraits.
 From the inaugural Exhibition of 1761 onwards he exhibited at the Society of Artists of Great Britain at Spring Gardens, but in 1775 he switched his allegiance to the recently founded but already more prestigious Royal Academy of Arts.
 He served as President of the Society of Artists for a year from October 1772, when it was already beset by financial problems and defections to the Royal Academy.

+Stubbs created prints, engravings or paintings of each of the three horses that are the foundation of the Thoroughbred horse breed.
+The set of three framed prints are for sale and are located in the National Trust Collections in the United Kingdom.
+The title of one is The Godolphin Barb or The Godolphin Arabian (c.
+1724 – 1753) with Grimalkin the Stable Cat (after George Stubbs after David Morier).

 Stubbs also painted more exotic animals including lions, tigers, giraffes, monkeys, and rhinoceroses, which he was able to observe in private menageries.